stuianna/vocabBuilder/README.md

 four, vier
 grenadier, Grenadier
 ```
+If only two columns (tranlations) are specified, the testing screen included only one translation on each button.
+If three columns exist, the button contains an alternate text, as shown in the screenshot above.
+This is useful for phonetic pronunciation or an alternate language.

 ## Graphical User Interface

 The graphical interface consists of a simple main menu in which the basic options and word dictionary can be selected before the tests are run.